 – additional subnet for Azure VM connecting to managed instance

-Migrate to Azure SQL Managed instance options:
+How do you migrate to Azure SQL Managed Instances.
+Here are few options:

 – Azure Migrate available for VMWare environments